-The Group continues to face cost headwinds amongst some significant areas of expenditure for pubs managed by the Group, including pressure from increasing food prices, the National Living Wage/National Minimum Wage, the Apprenticeship Levy, business rates, utilities taxes.
+The Group continues to face cost headwinds amongst some significant areas of expenditure for pubs managed by the Group, including pressure from increasing food prices, the National Living Wage/National Minimum Wage, the Apprenticeship Levy, business rates, utilities taxes as well as costs of additional safety and hygiene measures in response to COVID-19.
 A lot of these cost factors are beyond the control of the Group.
 Failure to mitigate effectively against them could lead to reduced revenue, profitability and lower growth rates.
 Apart from pubs managed by the Group, any difficulties the licensees in tenanted pubs face may also impact on their ability to keep up with their rental payments and to pay for their purchases from the Group.

-Whilst the long term impact of the Brexit negotiations is yet to be fully understood, there has been reduced migration of working population from the EU to the UK.
+Whilst the long term impact of Brexit is yet to be fully understood, there has been reduced migration of working population from the EU to the UK.
 This could add to the cost and challenges in recruiting and retaining enough talented people.
 Similar issues are faced by the licensees in tenanted pubs.